-People who have a mental illness, such as Borderline Personality Disorder, typically have a higher risk for suicide.
-Depression, a history of substance abuse, and other disorders carry risks as well.
+People with mental illnesses, such as Borderline Personality Disorder, typically have a higher risk of suicide.
+A history of depression, substance abuse, and other disorders carry risks as well.
 If your partner truly wishes to die and has a plan and intention to follow through, get immediate help.
 Call your local emergency number, or call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).

 But what if your partner regularly threatens suicide, particularly whenever you’re not doing something he or she wants you to do, or when you’re trying to leave the relationship?
-First, understand that this is a form of emotional abuse: your partner is trying to manipulate you by playing on your feelings of love and fear for them.
-You might get angry when this happens, but you also might feel like you have to give in to them in order to avoid a potential tragedy.
+First, understand that this is a form of emotional abuse: your partner is manipulating you by playing on your feelings of love and fear for them.
+You might get angry when this happens, but you also might feel like you have to give in to them to avoid a potential tragedy.

-When your partner makes these threats repeatedly, there are steps you can take to protect yourself and possibly help your partner as well.
+When your partner makes these threats repeatedly, there are steps you can take to protect yourself and and help your partner.

 - Tell your partner you care about them, but stick to your boundaries.

 Giving in to threats over and over does not make a relationship healthy, and it only creates anger and resentment on your end.
 You could say something like, “You know I care about you very much, and I understand you’re upset right now, but I will not _____.”

 - Put the choice to live or die where it belongs - on your partner.